Inflation spike hits bonds, spurs rate policy and fiscal worries

-MUMBAI (Reuters) - India’s benchmark 10-year bond fell to its lowest in more than 16 months on Wednesday, as investors saw surging inflation as a potential threat to a still-struggling economy and a daunting challenge to policymakers.
+MUMBAI/NEW DELHI (Reuters) - India’s benchmark 10-year bond hit its lowest in more than 16 months on Wednesday, as investors saw surging inflation as a potential threat to a still-struggling economy and a daunting challenge to policymakers.

 The 10-year bond yield rose as much as 6 basis points to 7.26 percent, the highest since July 2016, after data late on Tuesday showed annual inflation spiking to a 15-month high of 4.88 percent in November, way above expectations.

-The elevated inflation rate creates a dilemma for the Reserve Bank of India, raising the prospect it could respond with a rate hike even as the economy is growing at far below the 8 percent pace needed to create jobs for millions of youths joining the workforce annually.
+The elevated inflation rate creates a dilemma for the Reserve Bank of India, raising the prospect it could respond with a rate hike even as the economy is growing at far below the 8 percent pace needed to create jobs for millions of young people joining the workforce every year.

-Furthermore, the 75 basis point rise in bond yields since June end could lead to higher borrowing costs and steep mark-to-market losses at the country’s lenders, India’s biggest bond investors.
+Furthermore, the 75 basis point rise in bond yields since the end of June could bring higher borrowing costs and steep mark-to-market losses at the country’s lenders, India’s biggest bond investors.
 That, in turn, would hurt their ability to extend the loans needed for an economic revival.

 For now, analysts said they still expect the RBI to hold its repo rate at a more than 7-year low of 6.00 percent after last cutting it in August, but warned that the odds of a hike had risen.